robertwenner/comics/doc/checks.md

 warns you if you specify a date that isn't a Friday.
 (Date calculations are hard!)

-If there is no Checks section, all available Checks are used.
+If there is no Checks section in the configuration file(s), all Checks are used.
 To disable all Checks, define an empty "Checks":

 ```json
 {